-The New-born Hearing screening is an easy and painless hearing test where it can be identified if the baby’s hearing is fine.
+The newborn hearing screening is an easy and painless hearing test where it can be identified if the baby is hearing fine.
 The test usually takes a few minutes and during the test, your baby can be asleep.

 When is the best time for the screening?

 1-2 weeks after birth, because some babies still have some amniotic fluid in the Paranasal sinuses and the middle ear.